Moving on from that random bonus post yesterday... we reach our last Parts of the Novel installment for now. Good to see you again!

-Last lines also often relate to the title.
-A good last line leaves a punch to the story point, which should also be reflected in said title.
+Last lines often relate to the title.as well A good last line has thematic meaning, which should be reflected in the book's title.
 Many last lines actually use the title as their final pronouncement.
 Others just reference the same idea.

-So, after that first lines post, you probably know what's coming.
-Let's start with the best last lines of other people's works, and then I'll give you some of mine with some spoilers omitted.
-Keep in mind, editing/publishing means my lines may change!
+So let's start with my favorite last lines from other people's works, and then I'll share some of mine with spoilers omitted.
+Keep in mind, my last lines may change!

 I lingered round them, under that benign sky; watched the moths fluttering among the heath, and hare-bells; listened to the soft wind breathing through the grass; and wondered how any one could ever imagine unquiet slumbers for the sleepers in that quiet earth.

 Wuthering Heights by Emily Bronte

 I make a list in my head of every act of goodness I've seen someone do.
 It's like a game.
 Repetitive.
 Even a little tedious after more than twenty years.
 But there are much worse games to play.